translation/rails/README.md

 Just make sure to add `config.i18n.fallbacks = true` to your `config/application.rb` file.
 You can find more information about this [here](https://guides.rubyonrails.org/configuring.html#configuring-i18n).

-Using [GetText](#gettext) syntax, it will only fallback to the source language.
-So either you create a fallback mechanism by yourself or you avoid fallbacking by translating everything in Translation.io for the regional or custom language.

 ## Change the current locale